Pornnappan Pornpenpipat: 2020–present: Produce Camp 2020, BonBon Girls 303, Sony Music

 In January 2021, she joined the 2021 edition of the variety show Produce Camp by Tencent Video as an international assistant mentor.
-In March 10 2021, she participated in the first martial arts office business experience reality show "She Fighter" produced by Tencent Video.
-In July 14 of the same year, she released the single "A Dream".
+On March 10, 2021, she participated in the first martial arts office business experience reality show "She Fighter" produced by Tencent Video.

-In July 4, 2022, the group BonBon Girls 303 announced its official disbandment.
-Shortly after, on the 12th day of the same month, She joined Sony Music China and released its first solo album debut song "Promise".
+On July 4, 2022, the group BonBon Girls 303 announced its official disbandment.
+Shortly after, on the 12th day of the same month, she joined Sony Music China and released its first solo album debut song "Promise".
 In July, it was announced that she would participate in Bilibili Forward.
 On August 21, she participated in the third stage of Douyin's Masked Dance King.
-On November 23, it was announced that she will participate in the new Chinese drama "Confess Your Love", where she played Lin Chen/Lin Wen.
+On November 23, it was announced that she would participate in the new Chinese drama Confess Your Love, where she played Lin Chen/Lin Wen.
 In December, she participated in the 2022 Weibo Hip-hop Competition and served as the star promoter of the event.
-In December 14, it was announced that Nene will be one fo the guests for Chaoyang Singing Center.

-Early life and education

-Nene was born in the city of Bangkok in Thailand on June 25, 1997.
-She finished her education in King Mongkut's University of Technology North Bangkok.
-Her father is Thai-Chinese, while her mother is Thai of Chinese descent.
+On April 19, 2023, Nene released her first extended play Gentle on My Mind.
+In July 2024, Nene released the digital single "สาย (Gone)".